IT Support & Cybersecurity for Canadian Accounting Firms

 How much does managed IT cost for an accounting firm in Canada?

 Pricing depends on user count, number of locations, and the scope of support and security services required.
-Most Canadian accounting firms with 10 to 50 employees pay a predictable monthly fee comparable to the cost of a single mid-level IT hire.
+Most Canadian accounting firms with 10 to 50 employees pay a predictable monthly fee that’s comparable to the cost of a single mid-level IT hire, but they also get 24/7 monitoring, a full security stack, and an entire support team.

 In return, you get 24/7 monitoring, a full security stack, and an entire support team rather than one generalist.
 Contact Fusion Computing for a scoped estimate based on your firm’s setup.